antrea-io/antrea/docs/ovs-pipeline.md

 correspond to IP addresses {10.10.1.6}), and the destination TCP port is in the set {80}, then use `conjunction` action with id 1, which drops the packet.
-Otherwise, go to the next CnpIngressRuleTable belonging to the next tier in precedence, or in case of the Application tier (last in precedence), go to the [IngressRuleTable].
+Otherwise, go to the next CnpIngressRuleTable belonging to the next tier in precedence, or in the case of the Application tier (lowest precedence), go to the [IngressRuleTable].
 One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [CnpEgressRuleTables] to identify the source of the traffic.
 We do this as